 We have some tips for you:

-Make sure to secure everything while prepping your boat for shipment.
+When you prepare your boat for shipping, it’s crucial to secure everything as if it were sailing across the ocean, regardless of the shipping distance.
 You should secure your boat as if it were traversing an ocean, despite how far it is traveling.
 Secure everything that protrudes beyond the hull as well as anything loose that might cause harm during the journey.
 Tape all hatches to prevent leaks and water damage, and fasten all cabin windows.
 Remember to seal inside cabinet doors shut, latch the cabin doors firmly, and lock all exit doors.

 Confirm that the boat shipping company has trip insurance that will effectively protect your watercraft if something goes wrong.